By Ernest Scheyder

 Conoco has had early success in asset seizures in some Dutch regions of the Caribbean due to specific legal statutes, though other jurisdictions are expected to take longer, Lance said.

-The moves have disrupted fuel deliveries throughout the Caribbean, much of which depend on PDVSA.
+The moves have disrupted fuel deliveries throughout the Caribbean, much of which depends on PDVSA.
 Aruba's prime minister, Evelyn Wever-Croes, told journalists on Tuesday that the situation with Conoco in the Caribbean is worrisome.

 "We're trying to minimize any impact that this might have on the islands in the Caribbean," Lance said.
 "We are concerned about putting them in the middle of this thing, between PDVSA and ourselves."